SJMosley/resolutionBucket/README.md

         <li> Don't be too distraught if your goals change completely throughout the year.
 Life happens, reflect on what you did do and set new goals for the next.</li>
       </ul>

+Ray Batts told me about his resolution bucket list back in 2013 at a <a href="https://www.facebook.com/GameDevDrinkUp">GameDevDrinkUp</a>
+        , I have been doing it ever since.
+It helps me look back and see how I have changed and grown, and what I have achieved.

-Located at http://resolutionbucket.fallfaster.com, Hosted with Galaxy (https://www.meteor.com/hosting).
+Located at http://resolutionbucket.fallfaster.com, Hosted with <a href="https://www.meteor.com/hosting">Galaxy</a>.
 I will be leaving it up until January 31st.
 Taking it down after because I don't want to pay for hosting it.

 Feel free to use any of the code or host your own implementation.
 There is a lot that could be added to this and I may eventually move the hosting to a tiny server of my own so that I can keep it up for good and add email reminders of goals.